Stochastic gravitational wave background anisotropies in the mHz band: astrophysical dependencies: Astrophysical building blocks

 As reference astrophysical model we choose a Salpeter-like IMF with slope $p=2.35$.
-The BH formation model $m=g_s(M_*,Z)$ was taken to be the "delayed'" model in Ref.~\cite{2012ApJ...749...91F} with a cutoff mass of $M_{\rm co}=45M_{\odot}$ \cite{2018arXiv181112940T}.
+The BH formation model $m=g_s(M_*,Z)$ was taken to be the "delayed'" model in \citet{2012ApJ...749...91F} with a cutoff mass of $M_{\rm co}=45M_{\odot}$ \citep{2018arXiv181112940T}.
 We assume $P(m, m')=$~cst for the distribution of masses in the binary, and a distribution of the semi-major axis \emph{at formation} of $f(a_{\rm f})\propto a_{\rm f}^{-1}$ between $a_{\rm f,min}=0.014$ AU and $a_{\rm f,max}=4000$ AU.
 The lower bound was chosen so as to ensure that the lightest BH binaries in our model [$(5,5) M_{\odot}$] merge within a Hubble time.

-The normalization $\beta$ is adjusted so as to match the number of detections by aLIGO/aVirgo during the O1+O2 observing runs \cite{2018arXiv181112907T}.
+The normalization $\beta$ is adjusted so as to match the number of detections by aLIGO/aVirgo during the O1+O2 observing runs \citep{2018arXiv181112907T}.
 We therefore require that all our models result in $10$ detectable events over the span of the O1+O2 observation time.
-Our estimate of the detection rates follows Ref.~\cite{2018MNRAS.479..121D}, namely we calculate the signal-to-noise rate (SNR) for each binary BH merger produced in the model using the noise power spectral densities from Refs.~\cite{LIGOcurves1,LIGOcurves2} and a correction factor following Ref.~\cite{1993PhRvD..47.2198F} to account for different source orientations.
-The GW strain is calculated using the PhenomB template \cite{2011PhRvL.106x1101A} assuming zero spins.
+Our estimate of the detection rates follows \citet{2018MNRAS.479..121D}, namely we calculate the signal-to-noise ratio (SNR) for each binary BH merger produced in the model using the noise power spectral densities from \citet{LIGOcurves1,LIGOcurves2} and a correction factor following \citet{1993PhRvD..47.2198F} to account for different source orientations.
+The GW strain is calculated using the PhenomB template \citep{2011PhRvL.106x1101A} assuming zero spins.
 We define observed events as those with SNR $>8$.
 The number of sources detectable during O1+O2 is given by multiplying the detection rate by the total observation time $T_{\rm obs}=169.7$ days.
 Again, we emphasize that while individual mergers are resolved only at low $z$, the AGWB depends on the whole redshift distribution up to high redshifts.
 Therefore, even though all the models are calibrated to predict the same number of resolved sources, their resulting AGWB may vary if the high-redshift population of sources differs among the models.